What will I learn

 The master candidates in music performance

-• have knowledge of how music influences the society and the education of humanity
+• have knowledge of how music influences society and human development

-• shows independence in handling demanding artistic challenges, and in initiating, leading and carrying out various artistic projects
+• demonstrate independence in managing demanding artistic challenges and in initiating, leading and carrying out a variety of artistic projects

-• can acquire and communicate knowledge in a life-long learning perspective
+• can acquire and communicate knowledge from a lifelong learning perspective